 Possible outcomes for individuals with autism

-Footsteps Community Services treatment plans match the person’s particular needs, their strengths and difficulties.
-It is important to begin the treatment early on in the disorder, our plans are formulated to meet the individuals needs, treat both behaviour and communication problems, and involve parents and other primary caregivers.
+It is important to begin support early on.
 Early intervention focuses on teaching social skills, developing motor and communication skills, reducing problem behaviours (e.g., emotional outbursts, head-banging, interrupting) and promoting positive behaviours (e.g., turn-taking in social situations).